Funding awarded for transfer of 3Rs approaches

-Mr Joseph Brook and Dr Jane Sosabowski, Queen Mary University of London, £74,986 – Implementation of a 3D computational mouse atlas for detection of pancreatic tumours in transgenic mice
+Mr Algernon Bloom and Dr Jane Sosabowski, Queen Mary University of London, £74,986 – Implementation of a 3D computational mouse atlas for detection of pancreatic tumours in transgenic mice

-During his NC3Rs-funded PhD, Joseph Brook developed an autosegmentation tool to allow better use of MRI for studying pancreatic cancer in genetically altered (GA) mice such as the KPC model.
+During his NC3Rs-funded PhD, Algernon Bloom developed an autosegmentation tool to allow better use of MRI for studying pancreatic cancer in genetically altered (GA) mice such as the KPC model.

 Professor John Greenman, University of Hull, £74,969 – Utilising tissue-on-a-chip technology as an ex vivo model of breast cancer metastatic colonisation

 John has previously developed with NC3Rs funding a liver tissue-on-a-chip device that has the potential to replace some animal use.
 The new award will allow John’s device to be transferred to Dr Rachel Eyre’s laboratory at the Manchester Cancer Research Centre.

 Rachel, an expert in breast cancer, will further adapt the device to increase its utility by including the imaging and histological techniques available within her institute as well as using it to study metastasis of patient-derived cells to the liver.
 She estimates that adopting the tissue-on-a-chip device in her research will reduce the number of mice used in her laboratory from 76 to 3 annually.
 More broadly the reduction potential could be even higher with four other groups using mice in breast cancer studies expressing interest in having access to the device.